Blackwell PTSA's Art Program

 Ending the Lesson

-- Dry on cubbies in hallways
+- Dry art on cubbies in hallways or tops of cupboards in the classroom

-- Return all materials to workroom
+- Return all materials (cleaned) to the art room

 - Put the materials away neatly for the next volunteer to use